 Put a weekly laundry schedule into place so you’re doing laundry on a regular basis.

 Then pick no more than 14 days of clothes.
-Less clothes means less to take care of which means less frustration.
+Less clothes means less to take care of which means less frustration.👉 Overwhelmed by a messy house and don’t know where to start?
+Grab this free decluttering checklist and learn the one thing that’s keeping you from decluttering your home.

 And If You Think My Suggestion Is Nuts…